 Electrical current in Maldives is 230 volts, 50Hz.
 A variety of plugs are in use, including the two-pin flat blade plug and the round three-pin plug.

 Visitors to the Maldives should take precautions against mosquito bites as cases of dengue fever and Chikungunya virus have been reported.
-Hepatitis A, hepatitis B, and typhoid vaccinations are recommended for all travellers to the Maldives, and a yellow fever vaccination is required for all those arriving from a yellow-fever-infected area in Africa or the Americas.
-Visitors who will be spending a lot of time outdoors and are at risk of animal bites may be advised to get a rabies vaccination as well.
-Precautions should be taken while on holiday in the Maldives to avoid sunburn and dehydration.
+Visitors who will be spending a lot of time outdoors and are at risk of animal bites may be advised to get a rabies vaccination.

-Officially, tipping is not encouraged in the Maldives, but if the service is good it is customary to tip waiters and room staff in the resorts, even if a service charge has already been added.
+Tipping is not officially encouraged in the Maldives.
+But it's customary to tip waiters and room staff in the resorts if the service is good, even if a service charge has already been added.